Get Your Business Noticed With These 5 Powerful Principles

 Luckily, I worked for some very smart people who recognized that my soul required human interaction.
 They sat me down and explained why it was important for me to work in a people-centered environment.
 They fired me in the kindest possible way, giving me a month, and even helping me find something appropriate for me.
 It turned out to be the best professional advice anyone ever gave me.

-Likewise, if writing every single day or working on computers makes you miserable, why on earth would you start a blog?
-You won’t be happy – and therefore you probably won’t follow through.
+Likewise, if writing every single day or working on computers makes you miserable, why on earth would you jump into content marketing with both feet?
+You won't be happy - and therefore you probably won't follow through.

 Be honest with yourself.
 Does the idea of creating content around your topic on a regular basis excite you?
 If not, that's ok.
 But if it does, the next thing you need to do just happens to be principle #2...